 Crime Branch Kashmir Cracks Major Land Scam, Chargesheets 10 In Anantnag

-Srinagar- The Economic Offences Wing (EOW) of the Crime Branch Kashmir has filed a charge-sheet against ten accused individuals in connection with a fraudulent land compensation case in south Kashmir's Anantnag district.

-According to an official statement, the charge-sheet has been filed in case FIR No. 12/2015 under Sections 420, 467, 468, 471, and 120-B of the Ranbir Penal Code, read with Section 5(2) of the Prevention of Corruption Act, before the Court of Special Judge Anti-Corruption, Anantnag.
+According to official sources, the charge sheet was filed in case FIR No. 12/2015 under Sections 420, 467, 468, 471, and 120-B of the Ranbir Penal Code (RPC), read with Section 5(2) of the Prevention of Corruption Act.
+The document was formally presented before the Hon'ble Court of Special Judge, Anti-Corruption, Anantnag.

-The case pertains to the fraudulent release of compensation amounts in favour of non-existent beneficiaries whose land was falsely shown to have been acquired by the government for the construction of the Verinag–Kokernag road via Batagund.ADVERTISEMENT

-“During investigation, it was found that certain officials of the Revenue Department - including the then Tehsildar Dooru, Naib Tehsildar Dooru, Girdawar Dooru, and Patwari Dooru - in criminal conspiracy with private individuals, manipulated and forged revenue records to facilitate the illegal disbursement of compensation funds,” the statement said.

 Legal Disclaimer: